 For more details, check out my Green Seasoning post.

 If you have a bottle of green seasoning ready, it’s a breeze from there.
-Just marinate the chicken with generous amounts of green seasoning along with salt, pepper, cumin and curry powder.
-I never ever use curry powder in my Indian dishes, but don’t have any qualms using it in any other cuisines if they demand it.
-Anyways, you can marinate it from a few hours to overnight.
+I just marinate the chicken with plenty of green seasoning, along with salt, pepper, cumin, and curry powder.
+I never use curry powder in my Indian dishes, but I have no problem using it in other cuisines when the recipe calls for it.
+You can marinate the chicken for a few hours or even overnight.

 Some variations

 - You can add a few tomatoes to give it a little tang.
-We tried it and approve BIG time.
+I tried it and approve BIG time.

-- Try adding other veggies like carrots, peas and green beans.
+- Some days I add veggies like carrots, peas and green beans.

-Trinidadian Curry Chicken, on my Gypsy Plate… enjoy!
+Trinidadian Curry Chicken, on our Gypsy Plate… enjoy!

 Try these other great curries from around the world!